 Recently answering during the closing session of the Nigeria – U.S. Bi-National Commission (BNC) meeting in Washington, the Nigerian Ambassador to the U.S. Prof. Ade Adefuye said that his present administration in Nigeria and the embassy in Washington had been enjoying tremendous cooperation and confidence of the American government.

 The BNC does help with the political cooperation aspect, which is of course is vital in sorting out any situation between two sovereign nations.
 However, the US State Department goes one step further through its Antiterrorism Assistance Program (ATA) that provides training and equipment to Nigeria.
 As Ambassador Daniel Benjamin, Coordinator for Counterterrorism at the US State Department noted, “A key ATA project initiative involves building Nigeria’s counter incident countermeasures capacity as the level of terrorism and political violence at the hands of Boko Haram increases.”

 Moreover, in November 2011, it was disclosed that America sent 100 Special Forces soldiers for these purposes.
 However, the US has to be careful given the toxic atmosphere in Boko Haram’s hometown.
 Increased US support for Nigeria’s hated security forces risks backfiring, potentially fueling support for the group, or turning its attention to American targets.
 There are also rumors circulating that Boko Haram is a CIA creation, but more CIA involvement is exactly what Nigeria needs.

 The US House Subcommittee on Counterterrorism and Intelligence does not disagree with this and recently advised intensified intelligence cooperation: “It is critical that the United States work more closely with Nigerian security forces to develop greater domestic intelligence collection and sharing with the U.S. Intelligence Community.
 Military cooperation is vital to a successful counterterrorism strategy.”
 One large step would be to the use of drones in Northern Nigeria and in neighboring countries, similar to the extensive covert military operations that the US has been exercising inside Somalia since 2001, run by Pentagon’s Joint Special Operations Command with the help of the CIA.

 This makes perfect sense due to Boko Haram’s connections to AQIM, with a key operating theatre being parts of Niger with a largely unmarked frontier with Nigeria that spans 900 miles of desert and scrub.
 There is just too much area that African militaries cannot cover including locations in Mali and others.
 US military satellites can observe the various locations, but you need the drones to carry out the necessary attacks.
 A January 2012 UN report points out that some of the Boko Haram members from Nigeria and Chad have indeed received training in AQIM camps in Mali during the summer of 2011.
 Secondly, the report suggests that terrorist groups have been acquiring arms, weapons and explosives from Libyan military stockpiles.

 From the Nigerian Perspective

 “We do not want that in Nigeria,” he said.
 The U.S. does not have direct evidence of the dangers posed to it by the activities of Boko Haram.
 That a declaration of a Nigerian-based FTO militants was “strongly against our drive for American foreign investment.’’
 He explained that Nigerian citizens arriving at American ports would be treated as inhabitants of an FTO based country and that each traveller would have to prove that he does not belong to Boko Haram.

 The Ambassador makes some valid points especially regarding Nigerian citizens traveling overseas.
 One of my own university students, an exceptionally bright and well-mannered Nigerian and Nelson Mandela Rhodes Scholar, was denied a visa to enter Italy to attend an academic conference last year even though the trip was fully paid for.
 He was accompanying senior academic staff and he had a return ticket back to South Africa.
 A Nigerian, with no links to Boko Haram, who tried to blow up a flight from Amsterdam to Detroit on Christmas Day 2009, might have played a role in denying my student his visa.

 However, I would like to argue with the Ambassador on the point about the use of drones.
 Using Yemen as an example, the Bureau of Investigative Journalism reports that in May 2012 there were five confirmed US drone strikes and another 18 reported/possible US strike events.
 A total of 23-171 alleged militants were reported killed in these US operations, with only 1-31 civilians reported as causalities.
 This is not a bad success rate by any means.
-The keyword in the previous paragraph is ‘alleged’.
+The keyword in the previous paragraph is ‘alleged.’
 In this case, what the public doesn’t know won’t hurt them.
 Why not secretly strike Boko Haram targets from the air?
 It has been a common occurrence in other countries over recent years, and something, if done properly and ‘covertly’ in cooperation with the Nigerian military, would mitigate the other factors mentioned by the ambassador.

 Not only does Nigeria rank among the top five beneficiaries of America’s African Growth and Opportunity Act, but around 80 percent of Nigeria’s exports are destined for Western countries.
 America imported more than US$33 billion from Nigeria in 2011, up from US$19 billion in 2009.
 These economic stats alone show the importance of the situation.
 Again this is a crucial time, as Al-Qaeda groups in Africa such as the Western Sahara separatist movement, the Polisario Front, Boko Haram, AQIM, and al-Shabaab are now connected and growing in strength.

 Boko Haram itself is focused on its local agenda and there haven’t been any more attacks on Western interests since the UN bombing.
 But as Musa Tanko, a spokesperson for Boko Haram, stated in an interview with AFP in 2010, “Islam does not recognize international boundaries.
 We will carry out our operations anywhere in the world if we have the chance.”

 Similarly, a report by the House Subcommittee on Counterterrorism and Intelligence entitled “Boko Haram: Emerging Threat to the U.S. Homeland” advised that America should “not underestimate Boko Haram’s intent and capability to attack the U.S. homeland.”
 Being an American living in Africa, I fully understand that most Africans do not want more US military action on the continent.
 However, sometimes a strong enemy warrants strong action.

 Nigeria also does not want more of its citizens taken out of buildings in body bags.
 The point here is not to wait.
 The longer we wait, the stronger the connections with AQIM and others in the region will become, which means more Nigerian civilians will be killed and American interests or the homeland could be attacked.
 If we deliver the knockout punch now, we can buy ourselves adequate time to address and extinguish the real problem, which is the root causes of Islamic extremism.